floatzcss/floatz.gwt/README.md

       });
 }
 ```
-After the scripts are loaded they have to be started the *ModuleManager* class.
+After the scripts are loaded they have to be started using the *ModuleManager* class.
 ```
 public void onModuleLoad() {
    ...